 - End with a clear call to action

 - Send a follow-up message

 On Encore, phone numbers are shared between clients and musicians as soon as the booking has been made.
-But we also have a built-in call request feature which allows clients to send you their phone number before the booking is confirmed without compromising the security of their contact details.
+But we also have a built-in Instant Calls feature which allows clients to call you through Encore before the booking is confirmed without compromising the security of their contact details.